-How to Stop Excel from Rounding 16-Digit Numbers (2 Methods)
+2 Ways to Stop Excel from Rounding 16 Digit Numbers

-In this dataset, I have some employee details.
+To demonstrate I will use a dataset having some employee details.
 Notice the account numbers mentioned in column D have 16 digits.
 For this reason, Excel automatically expressed them as scientific numbers.

 Now, in this tutorial, I will show you how I stop Excel from rounding these 16-digit numbers.